 - All forms are filled in completely, clearly and legibly.
 Information that cannot be understood could result in a dismissal of the Petition.
 Supporting documentation should be attached to the Petition.

 - Petitioners are responsible for the payment of filing fees (See Prothonotary page for listing of filing fees).
 If persons believe they cannot afford filing fees they must file Petition for In Forma Pauperis and obtain an order directing the waiver of filing fees.

 - Petitioner must serve all parties involved in the case with a copy of the petition and a copy of any scheduling Order that may arise from the Petition.

 Personell from the Prothonotary's Office or Court Administration may not offer legal advice and cannot assist you beyond providing access to the forms.
 Again, obtaining legal counsel is strongly recommended.
 For infomation on Wayne County Legal Aid and the Wayne County Pro Bono program call Northern Pennsylvania Legal Services at (570) 341-7834.
-Additional forms and pro se assistance can be found at www.PaLawHelp.org.
+The Administrative Office of Pennsylvania Courts maintains a comprehensive listing of legal forms for the public, self-litigants, law enforcement and the judiciary at www.pacourts/forms.
+Additional Family Court forms and pro se assistance can be found at www.PaLawHelp.org.